rkdeornr0414/Movement-message/README.md

 2. Ensure the Petra wallet extension is installed and configured.
 3. Click on "Connect Wallet" and follow the instructions provided by the Petra wallet extension.

+"Note: Currently, the Movement Message application only supports wallet integration via Google account login.
+To connect your wallet, please ensure you use a Google account and follow the instructions provided by the Petra wallet extension in Google Chrome."

 ## Features

 - **Decentralized Chat**: Powered by the Aptos blockchain for secure, on-chain messaging.